ls1intum/thesis-template-typst/chapters/06/main.typ

 5. mention content, e.g., an exercise
 6. mention conversations, e.g., a channel

-== Results
+== Results <ev-results>

-#rect(
+// #rect(
-  width: 100%,
+//   width: 100%,
-  radius: 10%,
+//   radius: 10%,
-  stroke: 0.5pt,
+//   stroke: 0.5pt,
-  fill: yellow,
+//   fill: yellow,
-)[
+// )[
-  Note: Summarize the most interesting results of your evaluation (without interpretation).
+//   Note: Summarize the most interesting results of your evaluation (without interpretation).
 Additional results can be put into the appendix.
-]
+// ]
 === Navigate to the communication feature

 All ten students can find a course, navigate to the messages tab, and accept the code of conduct.